-The Market Square Farmers Market really sets the beat in the heart of the city on Thursdays in the summer.
-Picture this: 30 weekly local vendors selling fresh produce, handcrafted goods, and everything in between.
-FREE afternoon concerts from the likes of the Pittsburgh Symphony and Pittsburgh Opera.
-And don’t forget, themed-special events.
+Happy 13th, Market Square Farmers Market!
+This one sets the beat in the heart of the city on Thursdays in the summer.
+Picture this: 30 weekly local vendors selling fresh produce, handcrafted goods, and everything in between; FREE afternoon concerts from the likes of the Pittsburgh Symphony and Pittsburgh Opera; and don’t forget — themed special events.
 Loosen your tie or take off your heels, because your lunch hour is going to be a great time.
-Thursday, 10 a.m. to 2 p.m.
-May 12 to October 27
+Thursday, 10am to 2pm, May 11 to October 26.

-One of Citiparks’ seven – count ’em, seven! – farmers markets set up throughout the city, you can count on East Liberty’s market to dish you out helpings of locally grown, organic, and fresh goods from 24+ Pittsburgh-area vendors.
+One of Citiparks’ seven – count ’em, seven! – farmers markets set up throughout the city, you can count on East Liberty’s market to dish out helpings of locally grown, organic, and fresh goods from 24+ Pittsburgh-area vendors.
 Check out this spot for vegetables, meats, cheeses, and more!
 Mondays only, folk.
 Monday, 3 to 7pm, May through November.

-Consider Lawrenceville Farmers’ Market an oasis in the food desert that is Lawrenceville.
-There just aren’t a lot of places around to snag fresh, healthy foods and produce.
+Consider Lawrenceville Farmers’ Market for your next Saturday outing.
+You can stroll tree-lined streets with boutiques and coffee shops all while snagging fresh, healthy foods and produce.
 That’s what makes this open-air market so clutch!
 Stop by every Saturday from early June to late October for the goods.
-Saturday, 1 to 4 p.m.
-June 4 to October 29
+Saturday, 1 to 4pm, June 3 to October 28.

 There’s something special happening on the North Side.
-Set up in Allegheny Commons Park, the North Side Farmers Market is your go-to for a variety of fruits and veggies, baked goods, fresh cut flowers, and even prepared Mediterranean foods from 20+ Pittsburgh vendors.
-Friday, 3:30 to 7:30 p.m.
-May to November
+Set up in Allegheny Commons Park, the North Side Farmers Market is your go-to for a variety of fruits and veggies, baked goods, fresh cut flowers, and even delicious prepared foods from 20+ Pittsburgh vendors.
+Friday, 3 to 7pm, May to November.

 Say you find yourself in the South Side looking for some healthy grub.
 Look no further, friends!
 The South Side Farmers Market hosts 10+ vendors with fresh, local produce, including Blackberry Meadows from Natrona Heights.
-Tuesday, 3:30 to 7:30 p.m.
-May to November
+(Sorry, Mike and Tony’s Gyros).
+Tuesday, 3 to 7pm, May to November.

 Squirrel Hill can be called a walking community.
-And for the past two seasons, residents and fellow Pittsburghers have been able to walk up to the Squirrel Hill Farmers Market off Murray Avenue.
-Complete with a full offering of vendors, everyone is able to peruse, sample, and take home healthy foods.
-Sunday, 9 a.m. to 1 p.m.
-May 31 to November 1
+And in the past few summers, residents and fellow Pittsburghers have been able to walk up to the Squirrel Hill Farmers Market off Murray Avenue.
+Complete with a full offering of vendors, everyone can peruse, sample, and take home healthy foods.
+Sunday, 9am to 1pm, June to November.

 We’ll keep you up to date on all things health, fitness and local food in Pittsburgh.